 Should you be using long-form content (1,500 words… 2,000 words… or more) as a core of your SEO?
 Done right, it provides great value to your customers and gets a thumbs-up from Google.
 Unfortunately, so many website owners are scared of publishing such content.
 If you’re unsure about committing to long-form content, let me try to change your mind.

 We’re told we have the attention span of a tickled amoeba these days.
 But I wonder if it’s a self-fulfilling factoid.
-We have a short attention span because we’re so often fed a bit of substance-less puff that doesn’t deserve any more than a second of our attention.
-Since marketers are convinced we won’t give anything any attention.
+We have a short attention span because we’re so often fed a bit of substance-less puff that doesn’t deserve any more than half a second of our attention, since marketers are convinced we won’t give anything any attention.

 Convenient, that, for content budgets.
 And somehow self-fulfilling.